ilanpillemer/apue/ch1/example1/README.md

 * the standard library in `C` abstracts this and optimises the manner in which directory entries are parsed for each operating system;
   similarly the Go authors have written a standard library for Go.
-The standard library in Go; although it as to use the system calls; does not use the `C` standard library.
+The standard library in Go; although it has to use the `C` system calls;
+  does not use the `C` standard library.

 ## Code Examples